History of Pickleball

 On one sunny day in 1965, three fathers in Washington, Bainbridge Island, noticed their children were complaining they were getting bored with nothing to do like thrilling.
 They all planned to gather the things into their hands and invented an innovative game, a backyard game, and gained a famous game of Pickleball that has grown trend and is played in the US by around 3 million players.

-How Pickleball Got its Name
+How Pickleball Got Its Name?

 Pickles the Dog